What is Google Tasks?

 Kanban boards help your team visualize what needs to be done by representing emails and tasks as cards ordered in columns that each represent a step in your workflow.
 Gmelius allows you to set up Kanban boards directly into Gmail so there's no need for an additional tool.

 Boards are listed alongside your inboxes and Gmail tags in the left sidebar.
 You can customize your boards or use one of the existing templates, like the above four-step (four columns) “Get Things Done” workflow - To Do, In Progress, Done, and Review - which you can fully edit to match your team's processes.

 You can add tasks manually or turn emails into task cards and add them directly to one of your workflows.

-A great thing about converting your tasks lists into Kanban boards is the easy-to-use drag-and-drop feature allows for smooth changing of your schedule when needed and priority tagging allows you to let the most important tasks stand out.
+A great thing about converting your tasks lists into Kanban boards is the easy-to-use drag-and-drop feature that allows for smooth changing of your schedule when needed and priority tagging allows you to let the most important tasks stand out.
 Need to move a task off your plate and assign it to someone else?
 Just drag and drop into another column or re-assign and you're done.

 Your assigned emails are listed in the “conversations” tab.
 If a conversation is shared, has comments or tags, all of them are visible for extra context.

 Tasks assigned to you are simply listed under “Cards”.
 If you have a lot on your plate, you can sort your cards for instance, by due date or priority to focus on the most urgent tasks.
 Also, you can filter your tasks by project board or tag, by due date (for instance, to focus on tasks for the week), or by creator (to quickly find that task that a teammate assigned to you for help).